 A Spiral of Care for the Inclusion of Every Child

-Blackthorns C P School in Lindfield is a one-form entry primary school with a strong sense of community, belonging and inclusion for all.
+Blackthorns C P Academy in Lindfield is a one-form entry primary school with a strong sense of community, belonging and inclusion for all.

 Our aim is to inspire and fulfil children through a creative curriculum combined with vital basic skills to produce confident, resilient and independent learners.
 This can only be achieved through working collaboratively alongside parents, governors and professionals using a flexible and personal approach.